-The SolarWinds compromise and its ongoing fall-out have brought into sharp focus the difficulty in controlling and validating every touch point an enterprise has with its external dependencies (be that vendor, customer, or partner) and further emphasises the old adage that “a chain is only as strong as its weakest link.”
+The SolarWinds compromise and its ongoing fall-out have brought into sharp focus the difficulty in controlling and validating every touch point an enterprise has with its external dependencies (be that vendor, customer, or partner) and further emphasizes the old adage that “a chain is only as strong as its weakest link.”

 The Target breach from the early 2010s and the more recent so-called ‘Cloud Hopper’ attacks already highlighted risks associated with supply chains, particularly when members of that chain have some form of direct access to your network (i.e., third-party relationships that require network access).
 The acknowledgment of this risk has thus resulted in more focus on security controls in place at these network touch points.
 Where implemented properly, these controls provide a clear understanding of where these touchpoints exist, what they allow access to, the level of access, and how that access is monitored.
 From a detection and response perspective, it may provide a more obvious set of indicators to watch for because of this ‘a priori’ information.